Last updated 4 May 2023

 Brünnich’s guillemots are thus considered to be a good indicator of the availability of pelagic fish stocks.
 They are also very sensitive to oil spills and by-catching in fishing nets.

-Brünnich’s guillemots are monitored on Bjørnøya and western Spitsbergen since 1988, and in Hinlopen at east Svalbard since 2015.
+Brünnich’s guillemots are monitored on Bjørnøya and the west coast of Spitsbergen since 1988, and on Jan Mayen since 2011.
 The size of several colonies is estimated annually in order to detect short- and long-term changes in population size.
 Moreover, to explain and even predict those changes, several other parameters are monitored annually.
-This includes the annual adult survival of Brünnich’s guillemots and annually breeding success.
+This includes the annual adult survival of Brünnich’s guillemots and breeding success.

 In each monitored colony, the total number of Brünnich’s guillemots present in some study plots is counted annually.
-This represents the best and internationnaly accepted method to detect changes in a guillemot colony, and thus the population size.
+This represents the best and internationally accepted method to detect changes in a Brünnich’s guillemot colony, and thus the population size.

 Places and areas